 More about closure and delayed openings

 Saint Mary's University monitors weather conditions closely when threatening conditions are forecast.
-We initiate the specific procedures laid out in the to assess what impact the weather might have on the operations of the university.
+We initiate specific procedures to assess the weather's potential impact on the university's operations.
 We then determine whether it is necessary to close or delay opening.

-(Although the policy has been developed primarily for closings due to hazardous weather conditions, it will also be followed in the event of any other conditions that require the closing or partial closing of the university such as utilities failure.)
+Although the policy has been developed primarily for closings due to hazardous weather conditions, the university will also follow it in the event of any other conditions, such as utility failure.

 Factors in the decision-making process include:

-- State of emergency or impending state of emergency
+- A state of emergency or impending state of emergency

 - Weather conditions (current and forecasted)